Vertalo/tezos/docs/009/consensus.rst

 Minimal block delay function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At the heart of Emmy :superscript:`+`, there is the delay function.
+At the heart of Emmy+, there is the delay function.
 This function
 serves to compute the minimal time between blocks depending on the current block's
 priority `p`, and the number of endorsements `e` included in the current block.
-Namely, Emmy :superscript:`+` defines the minimal block delay function as follows:
+Namely, Emmy+ defines the minimal block delay function as follows:

 .. math::
    delay(p, e) = bd + dp \cdot p + de \cdot max(0, ie - e)